Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 • anticonvulsants.

-Separately, hepatitis can be distinguished after chemotherapy with cancer.
-Cytotoxic drugs used for growth suppression cancer cells, have a negative effect on all organs and tissues, primarily on the liver.
+Separately, hepatitis can be distinguished after chemotherapy with cancer diseases.
+Cytotoxic drugs used to inhibit growth cancer cells, negatively affect all organs and tissues, primarily the liver.
 After chemotherapy, a blood test is required to monitor the condition biochemical processes in the liver.
-Depending on the results, a diet and rehabilitation treatment are prescribed.
+Depending on the results, diet and rehabilitation treatment are prescribed.

-Another cause of toxic hepatitis are industrial poisons.
-This group of substances can poison the body both through the digestive tract, and by contact with the skin or inhalation of polluted air.
-Major hepato toxic substances applied in modern industry, are:
+Another cause of toxic hepatitis is industrial poisons.
+This group of substances can poison the body both through the digestive tract and by contact with the skin or inhalation of polluted air.
+Major hepato toxic substances, used in modern industry, are:

 • pesticides, including insecticides;